Written by

 Why is my protein level high even if I feel fine?

-Is a result of 8.4 protein in blood considered dangerous?
+Is a protein level of 8.4 dangerous?

 What causes high protein levels in blood work for active individuals?